inside.ewu.edu

 CRIM 404.
 FORENSIC IDENTIFICATION.
 4 Credits.

-This course is designed to give a hands-on experience in the latent fingerprint discipline.
+Designed to give a hands-on experience in the latent fingerprint discipline.
 This is achieved through lecture and classroom exercises, encompassing a large variety of latent fingerprint topics.
 These topics include: historical review, friction ridge skin biology, pattern analysis and interpretation, evidence processing, and latent print comparison using the ACE-V methodology.

 CRIM 415.
 CRIME AND MEDIA.
 5 Credits.